coffeegist/coffeegist.github.io/_posts/2017-08-31-two-stacks-as-a-queue.md

         self.length += 1
 ```

 Ahh, it's beautiful and that was easy.
 Wait, I completely ignored the whole problem statement!
 I used no stacks, only a python list to implement this!
 At least I remembered what a queue was on auto-pilot.
-Let's try that again, but this time with feeling.
+Let's try that once more, with feeling.

 ## Iteration #2, Refined

-After making a nice Aeropressed cup of [Counter Culture Coffee](https://counterculturecoffee.com/), I sat back down at my desk and devised a way of creating a queue from two stacks.
+After making a nice Aeropress cup of [Counter Culture Coffee](https://counterculturecoffee.com/), I sat back down at my desk and devised a way of creating a queue from two stacks.
 It felt so backwards trying to come up with this.
 I could add elements to a stack just fine, but when it came to popping or peeking elements, I needed the reverse of the stack.
 This is where the second stack comes in.

 Whenever I want to peek or pop an element I will need to sequentially load the stack of new elements into another stack (reversing the order), and then peek or pop the last element from stack #2.